in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 #### Example 3

-Some times multiple classes are mapped to a single table and vice-versa.
+Sometimes multiple classes are mapped to a single table and vice-versa.
 In these situations, we define a inheritance strategy.
 In this example, we use a strategy of InheritanceType.SINGLE_TABLE.

 Objects